Eduardo Propper de Callejón

 Eduardo Propper de Callejón (9 April 1895 – 11 January 1972) was a Spanish diplomat who is remembered mainly for having facilitated the escape of thousands of Jews from Occupied France during World War II between 1940 and 1944.

-He was the father-in-law of the British banker Raymond Bonham Carter and the maternal grandfather of the British actress Helena Bonham Carter, as well as a great-grandfather of American film director and screenwriter Katherine Propper.
+He was the father-in-law of the British banker Raymond Bonham Carter and the maternal grandfather of the British actress Helena Bonham Carter, as well as a great-grandfather of American screenwriter and movie director Katherine Propper.

 Career

-Propper de Callejón entered the Spanish diplomatic service in June 1918.
+Propper de Callejón joined the Spanish diplomatic service in June 1918.
 His initial stations were at embassies in Brussels (1918-1920), Lisbon (1924-1926), Vienna (1926-1930, where he met his wife), and Cairo (1930).

-Following the proclamation of the Second Spanish Republic in 1931 when King Alfonso XIII fled Spain, Eduardo Propper de Callejón resigned from the Spanish Foreign Service.
+After the proclamation of the Second Spanish Republic in 1931 when King Alfonso XIII fled Spain, Eduardo Propper de Callejón resigned from the Spanish Foreign Service.

-Propper stayed in Paris throughout the Spanish Civil War and was chosen in April 1939 to be a Spanish emissary to France before war had broken out.
+Propper stayed in Paris throughout the Spanish Civil War and was chosen in April 1939 to be a Spanish emissary to France before the next war began.

-Propper de Callejón was First Secretary of the Spanish Embassy in Paris when France surrendered to Nazi Germany on 20 June 1940.
-Five months earlier, to prevent the Wehrmacht from plundering the art collection that his wife's family kept at the Château de Royaumont, he declared the castle to be his main residence in January 1940 so that it would be treated in the same privileged way as the accommodation of any other diplomat.
-Among the art works thus saved are a triptych of Van Eyck (one of Adolf Hitler's favourite painters), and paintings by Renoir, Rembrandt, Gainsborough, Dubuffet and Picasso.
+Propper de Callejón was First Secretary of the Spanish Embassy in Paris when France began an armistice with Nazi Germany on 22 June 1940.
+Five months earlier, to prevent the Wehrmacht from plundering the art collection that his wife's family kept at the Château of Royaumont, he declared the castle to be his main residence in January 1940 so that it would be treated in the same privileged way as the accommodation of any other diplomat.
+Among the art works thus saved are a triptych of Jan van Eyck (one of Adolf Hitler's favourite painters), and paintings by Renoir, Rembrandt, Gainsborough, Dubuffet and Picasso.

-In June 1940, Propper de Callejón issued from the Spanish Consulate in Bordeaux, thousands of transit visas to Jews and others escaping Europe, which allowed these refugees to legally enter Spain to reach Portugal.
+In June 1940, Propper de Callejón issued from the Spanish Consulate in Bordeaux, thousands of transit visas to Jews and others escaping Europe, which allowed these refugees to enter Spain legally to reach Portugal.
 Propper disobeyed direct orders (needing prior authorization from Madrid) to sign special transit visas, saving thousands of Jewish lives and the lives of many others during WWII.
-Portuguese Consul Aristides de Sousa Mendes signed transit visas allowing thousands to flee Europe through politically-neutral Portugal, where Lisbon was the crucial port of exit.
+Portuguese Consul Aristides de Sousa Mendes signed transit visas allowing thousands to flee Europe through neutral Portugal, where Lisbon was the crucial port of exit.